Each year Penn State selects a student health insurance plan and makes it available to undergraduate and graduate students:

 - Second Summer - July 9, 2015

-A completed application and the payment for the premium must be received by the company or Penn State Student Health Insurance on or before the enrollment deadline listed above.
+A completed application and the payment of the premium must be received online by the Aetna Student Health or by paper application, if applicable, by Penn State Student Health on or before the enrollment deadline listed above.
 Premium received after these dates will be returned.
 Date of postmark does not fulfill this requirement.